bnadji/BAlert/README.md

 ### `conf.timeout` Attribute
 ---
 This is an integer indicating the alert's time to live in milliseconds.
+If set to a positive value the alert will automatically exit after the given number of milliseconds.
 Default is **0** which indicates that the alert will not auto exit.

 ### `conf.DEBUG` Attribute
 ---
-An integer indicating the `BAlert` debug level for producing debug messages on JavaScript console.
+This is an integer indicating the `BAlert` debug level for producing debug messages on JavaScript console.
 Default is **0** which means no debugging messages are produced.
 See the **"BAlert `setDebug()` Method"** section for more detail.